prototyp3-dev/python-cartesi/README.md

 ## Overview

-The Cartesi HLF is a framework developing DApps that run inside the [Cartesi](https://cartesi.io/) machine.
+The Cartesi HLF is a framework developing Apps that run inside the [Cartesi](https://cartesi.io/) machine.

 The main goals of the framework are:

 - **Pythonic**: Offer a idiomatic way of writing the code and specifying the interactions.
 - **Easy to understand**: Inspired on widely used web frameworks, and have a clear to use interface.
-- **Testability**: Have test as a first class citizen, giving the developer tools to write tests for the DApps that run on your local Python environment.
+- **Testability**: Have test as a first class citizen, giving the developer tools to write tests for the Apps that run on your local Python environment.
 - **Flexibility**: You're free to take full control of the inputs and outputs for cases where the given high level tools are not enough.

 ## Installation